aculab-com/webrtc-demo-client/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-## Call browser app to mobile app workflow diagram
+## Browser app to mobile app call workflow diagram

 ![Call browser app to mobile app workflow diagram](/documentation/media/browser_to_mobile_notification_call_workflow.png)